Photo: Sadique Alexander graduated from the Paralegal Program at Herzing College Toronto in March 2019

 And I cannot forget to mention the observation field trips to the courthouses and tribunals – these provided much needed insight into the actual operation of the Canadian legal system.

-Q: Can you tell us about your Paralegal internship?
-Was was it like?
+Q: Can you tell us about your paralegal internship?
+What was it like?

 Sadique: I completed my internship in March 2019 at Diamond and Diamond Lawyers LLP.
 It was an interesting experience, because I chose to intern at a firm specializing in an area of law we didn't cover in the program (personal injury).